Perspective | Black participation in covid-19 vaccine trials is key to Black economic recovery

 There are also “long-standing inequities in health care access and outcomes for black Americans compared with other racial and ethnic groups,” the Pew report said.

 So, yes, Blacks have a legitimate distrust of the medical profession.
-Half of Blacks said they would not be willing to take a newly developed covid-19 vaccine, according to a poll by Kaiser Family Foundation and ESPN’s The Undefeated.
+Half of Blacks said they would not be willing to take a newly developed vaccine, according to a poll by Kaiser Family Foundation and ESPN’s The Undefeated.

 But Freeman A. Hrabowski III, the president of the University of Maryland at Baltimore County (UMBC), and his wife, Jacqueline, want to change attitudes and save lives.
 The Hrabowskis, who are Black, volunteered for a Phase 3 clinical vaccine trial being conducted by the University of Maryland School of Medicine.
 They hope to serve as an example to show Black people they can trust the science behind the rush to develop a covid-19 vaccine.